 History

-Originally a gothic building in Wronie was a church, built in the first half of the 14th century.
-In the 17th century, it was renovated by Fabian Plemięcki, and after the Polish-Swedish wars it was abandoned and turned into a granary.
+The church in Wronie was built around the first half of the 14th century.
+At the beginning of the 17th century, it was renovated by Fabian Plemięcki, but after the Polish-Swedish wars it was abandoned and then turned into a granary.
+As the tower and sacristy were redundant in the new function of the building, they were either demolished or collapsed due to lack of repairs.

 Architecture